Most eukaryotic cells divide so that the ploidy or number of chromosomes remains conserved.

 Cell division at the end of mitosis produces identical diploid cells.

 Although cell division is the defining feature of mitosis, several events must occur during mitosis before the cell is ready to divide.

-Mitosis involves a five-step process, and then a final, culminating sixth step, called cytokinesis.
+Mitosis involves a five-step process and then a final, culminating the sixth step, called cytokinesis.

-The five steps of mitosis and cytokinesis are often considered two distinct subphases within the general phase of the cell cycle which is called mitosis, or M phase.
+The five steps of mitosis and cytokinesis are often considered two distinct subphases within the general cell cycle phase, called mitosis or the M phase.